mhamilt/teaching-programming-music-with-code/code resources/Strudel drum patterns/readme.md

 None

 ## Programming concepts and methods
+ - first steps in editing and running simple code examples
- - gentle introduction presents a functional programming style
+ - gentle introduction to a functional programming style
- - INSERT MORE TBC
+ - functions and arguments

 ## How this resource could be used
  - As a first introduction to any kind of programming